Copyright © Amy Bodossian 2022. All rights reserved. Site made with ♥️ by Nathan Little

 Critically acclaimed cult spoken word star, cabaret artist and OCD ambassador Amy Bodossian is a raw, eccentric, and totally unique Australian performer who’s been captivating audiences for over ten years with her hilarious and heart wrenching songs, spoken word, comedy and personal revelations.
 She’s also an actor who is represented by Australia’s leading talent agency, Profile Talent Management.

 Born into the culturally fertile landscape of Adelaide – home of the true eccentric – Bodossian studied drama at Flinders Uni, majoring in the gutter and the stars.
-She quickly became an underground spoken word legend with her raw, poignant, and often absurd style of performance poetry.
+She quickly became an underground spoken word legend with her strikingly vulnerable, poignant, and often absurd style of performance poetry.
 In 2008 she won the SA Young Women Writers’ Award.

-Her 2012 Fringe show, Exhibit Amy, also garnered rave reviews, and her show Salvation Amy enjoyed a critically acclaimed season at the 2015 Adelaide Fringe, and a packed season at The Melbourne Fringe Hub in 2016.
+Her highly acclaimed Adelaide Fringe show Phlegm Fatale received rave reviews and packed houses, and sold out at the Cabaret Fringe, and her show Salvation Amy enjoyed a critically acclaimed season at the 2015 Adelaide Fringe, and a packed season at The Melbourne Fringe Hub in 2016.

 As a stage actress Amy toured schools with CNS Shakespeare company in 2008 and received rave reviews for her portrayals of Helena, Ophelia, and the Nurse in their 2009 Fringe shows.

 Amy launched her long awaited book, Wide Open, in 2016, and her smash show, ‘Don’t Worry, I’ve Got It Covered’ enjoyed a sell out season at the 2017 Adelaide Fringe and a sell out Melbourne season in 2019!